lingyun100/gogs/README.md

-# how to use gogs install a repo server in mac device?
+# how to use gogs to install a repo server in mac device?
 1. install docker (you can search in google how to install docker)

 2. Pull image from Docker Hub.